bparanj/crystal/security/patching.md

 Bundler provides several commands and options to help you analyze your project's dependencies in detail.
 Here are some useful commands and techniques:

 ### 1. List All Gems
-To list all gems that are part of your project, including their versions and sources, you can use:
+To list all gems that are part of your project,  their versions and sources, you can use:
 ```bash
 bundle list
 ```
 This command will show all the gems installed for the project, both direct and transitive dependencies.

 ### 2. Show Details of a Specific Gem
-To see detailed information about a specific gem, including its dependencies and installed versions, you can use:
+To see detailed information about a specific gem,  its dependencies and installed versions, you can use:
 ```bash
 bundle show <gem_name>
 ```